 What is the lifestyle like in Spain?

-Spanish lifestyle is particularly laid-back compared to the hustle and bustle in the West.
-Rather than living to work, people in Spain work to live; Downtown and siestas are a cultural norm.
+Life in Spain is generally laid-back compared to the hustle and bustle found in many Western countries.
+Rather than living to work, the Spanish work to live; downtown and siestas are a cultural norm.
 Spain is considered one of the number one countries for expats regarding quality of life, ranking highly in the US News publication for quality of life and a top ten position for quality of life in the Global Passport Index.